- Small Adult Group

 After an early breakfast we head out of Saigon by bus and start our cycling towards Mui Ne on the coast.
 We spend approx 4-5 hours on the bus today.
 We hit the backroads and head through tropical fruit and rubber plantations, also passing some small fishing villages as we make our way closer to the coast.
 We finish the ride in Mui Ne, a tranquil white sand beach where we can enjoy a swim after the day's riding and witness our first sunset over the South China Sea.
 Ride approx. 50 km.

 We cycle towards Dalat; the route is undulating with occasional climbs.
 Along the way we pass coffee and tea plantations, as well as flower gardens and pine forests as we reach higher altitude.
 We rejoin the bus before the road climbs steeply to the mountain town of Dalat.
 We spend approx 3.5 hours on the bus today.
 Dalat is a pleasant hill station, formerly known as Le Petit Paris, and has been described as the most beautiful town in Vietnam.
 It was favoured by the French for its climate, and is now a popular honeymoon resort for the Vietnamese.
 Ride approx. 60 km.

-Today's ride is predominantly downhill through pine forests and paddy fields as we descend nearly 1,500m travelling through the Bidoup-Nui Ba National Park.
+Today's ride is predominantly downhill through pine forests and paddy fields as we descend nearly 1,500m travelling through the Bidoup Ba National Park.
 This area is home to rare pine forests as well as small villages inhabited by the ethnic minority people of the central highlands.
-Once we arrive at the coast, we head by bus (approx 1.5 hours) to Nha Trang.
-This beachside town is idyllic, with swaying palms, golden sands and the beautiful deep blue water of the South China Sea.
-Ride up to 100km according to preference.
+Once we arrive at the coast, we head by bus (approx. 1.5 hours) to the coast near Nha Trang before boarding a boat to our tropical island retreat of Hon Ong Island for the next two nights.
+Cycle up to 100km according to preference.

 Cruise around islands with seafood lunch and snorkelling.